Web accessibility in 3 sentences (ok - 4 sentences).

 - HTML pages that make users read the navigation from top to bottom on every page without a way to get to the content (or better yet, rearrange the code) should be changed

 First, understand that there is no such thing as 100% compliance.
-100% implies that accessibility compliance all objective.
+100% implies that accessibility compliance is objective.
 It’s not.
 Many of the rules are subjective.

 Take “Alt text.”
 If there’s an image in a link, and yet the link text explains it, you don’t need it.
 (In an assistive reader, you’d see the Alt text, and then probably the same thing in a link.
 Are you helping?)
 Take this one - Alt=””.
 This is like putting “page intentionally blank.”
 What’s the real point?
 If you have an image for “The dinosaur exhibit,” the copy should say what it is and why you should care.
 Maybe you should buy tickets?
 Or “see a gallery.”
 Each has its own user journey.
 Alt text should provide context, too.

 Try it out.
 It’s actually really revealing.
 For me it strips the site down to its essence.
 Sites that make sense in a screen reader really make sense on a traditional browser.
-Sites that are nonsense are stripped bare by one.
+Sites that are nonsense are stripped bare by a traditional browser.

 The Utopian Vision of the Internet